MattA41/CSCD_439-Game-1/README.md

 3. Right-click PixelDefence.app -> select Open

-4. If you see a security warning, click Done, then got to System Settings -> Privacy & Security -> Scroll down to Security section -> click button "Click Anyway" right of the game name -> Enter your password -> Then game should open automatically.
+4. If you see a security warning, click Done, then got to System Settings -> Privacy & Security -> Scroll down to Security section -> click button "Open Anyway" right of the game name -> Enter your password -> Then game should open automatically.
 If not, repeat step 3

 5. Enjoy!